grnrk/dotfiles/.DOTFILES_RESOURCES/README.md

   * **nox** - Bins that should be available on _all_ systems.
   * **x**   - Bins for any computer with a display.

-Files in these directories may be appended with an ending of _.install_ to be copied instead of symlinked.
+Files in the bin directory may be appended with an ending of _.install_ to be copied instead of symlinked.

 * **/bootstrap** - Scripts executed from .yadm/bootstrap.